Mission to Mars: Critical response

-—Margaret A. McGurk, writing for The Cincinnati Enquirer

 Elvis Mitchell of The New York Times, stated that the "visual design is spectacular, and the scenes on the Martian surface look so real that the picture could have been made on location.
 A holographic sequence detailing the evolutionary link between Earth and Mars is staggeringly well staged."
 However, he ultimately came to the conclusion that there wasn't "an original moment in the entire movie, and the score is so repetitive that it could have been downloaded directly from EnnioMorricone.com."
 Similarly, Todd McCarthy wrote in Variety that the film's "dramatic package that it arrives in is so flimsy, unconvincing and poorly wrought that it's impossible to be swept away by the illustrated version of creationism on offer."
 He did note "Pictorially, the film is smooth and pristine looking.
 De Palma and his frequent cinematographer Stephen H. Burum go for their patented swooping and twisting camera moves whenever possible, and there are some very nice ones onboard the recovery ship."
 Lisa Schwarzbaum writing for Entertainment Weekly deduced that "Mission to Mars wants us to think about lofty things: the bravery of explorers, the ingenuity of our nation's space program, the humility required to comprehend the possibility that we earthlings are not the be-all and end-all of creation.
 But De Palma's film is too embarrassed, too jittery and self-conscious to hush up and pay attention."

+A student-written and sharply negative Daily Eastern News review of Mission to Mars negatively assessed the screenwriters' overall contribution to the film industry, stating that they had "come to the conclusion that Jim and John Thomas should never be allowed to write a screenplay ever again."

 Box office

-The film premiered in cinemas on March 10, 2000, in wide release throughout the U.S. During its opening weekend, the film opened in first place grossing $22,855,247 in business showing at 3,054 locations.
+The film premiered in cinemas on March 10, 2000, in wide release throughout the U.S. During its opening weekend, the film opened in first place, grossing $22,855,247 in business showing at 3,054 locations.
+It earned the third-highest March opening weekend at that time, behind Teenage Mutant Ninja Turtles and Liar Liar.
 The film The Ninth Gate came in second place during that weekend grossing $6,622,518.
 The film's revenue dropped by 50% in its second week of release, earning $11,385,709.
 For that particular weekend, the film fell to second place screening in 3,060 theaters.
-Erin Brockovich unseated Mission to Mars to open in first place grossing $28,138,465 in box office revenue.
+Erin Brockovich unseated Mission to Mars to open in first place, grossing $28,138,465 in box office revenue.
 During its final weekend in release, it opened in a distant 72nd place with $17,467 in revenue.
 The film went on to top out domestically at $60,883,407 in total ticket sales through an 18-week theatrical run.
 The film took in an additional $50,100,000 in business through international release to top out at a combined $110,983,407 in gross revenue.
 The film ranked 41st at the box office for 2000.